 Let’s now zoom out from the specifics of the Peneda case study on macro-moths to a more general view on rewilding landscapes for multiple taxa.
 In order to do so, it is essential to consider dispersal, not only because it is a fundamental process that bridges across spatial scales (Chave 2013), but also because it allows us to understand the importance of habitat resource heterogeneity.
 Non-sessile organisms need to move in order to reach their essential habitat resources, needed for the completion of their life-cycle.
 These varied resources are often spread over spatial and temporal gradients, and are most often patchily distributed, even within continuous vegetation types (Dennis 2010).
 Since dispersal is costly in terms of energy expenditure and predation risk, organisms hence generally benefit from resource configurations that limit dispersal needs (Vanreusel and Van Dyck 2007).
 Landscapes characterised by high habitat resource heterogeneity are more likely to provide such resource configurations (Dennis 2010; Vickery and Arlettaz 2012), and hence to provide increased species diversity (Verhulst et al. 2004).
 However, since there is a vast variety in terms of dispersal capacities and resource use among, and even within taxa, such heterogeneity needs to be provided at multiple spatial scales in order to cater for all.
 After all, each species/individual is adapted to exploit resources within a spatial range, some more specifically so than others, and this over a whole gradient from extreme widely to extreme narrowly spaced resources.
 Evidently, the more biotope types within a landscape, the wider the array of resources and thus the more organisms supported.
 Also, for a given species, large enough quantities of its essential resources need to be present, limiting the minimum patch size below which it will be absent.
 In general, mobile organisms need larger areas of habitat than less-mobile ones (Pereira and Daily 2004).
 For instance, mobile woodland moth species were not found in small (<5 ha) wood patches (Slade et al. 2013).
-As such, the high macro-moth diversity in the forested landscape of Peneda (see above) can be explained by a combination of (i) sufficiently large woodland patches to cater for the needs of mobile woodland specialists, and (ii) sufficient resource heterogeneity at multiple spatial scales.
+As such, the high macro-moth diversity in the forest-dominated landscape of Peneda (see above) can be explained by a combination of (i) sufficiently large woodland patches to cater for the needs of mobile woodland specialists, and (ii) sufficient resource heterogeneity at multiple spatial scales.
 Indeed, the specific study landscape was not a forest ‘monoculture’ but consisted of a patchwork of meadows and scrubland of varying size embedded within a dominant forest matrix (Fig. 6.1).
 This patchwork allows a diverse composition of meadow, scrubland and woodland species.